 - Your sump pump, if you have one, should be in working order, and you should have a backup battery power source in the case of a power outage.

-- Make sure your private laterals (sanitary and/or storm water) are working properly and have a plumber inspect them periodically.
+- Make sure your private laterals are working properly.
+Have a plumber inspect them periodically.

 - When undertaking outdoor projects, try to choose materials that are not impervious which would increase surface water runoff.